 Is buying down the rate worth it?
 Let’s find out.

-The calculation of the fee is simple; a 1-point buydown on a $200,000.00 loan amount equals $2,000.00.
-There’s not a set equation when it comes to buying down the rate (meaning a one-point buydown does not always result in the same reduction in interest rate).
+The calculation of the buydown fee is simple: a 1-point buydown on a $200,000.00 loan amount equals $2,000.00.
+There’s no set equation for buying down the rate (meaning a one-point buydown does not always result in the same reduction in interest rate).

-Below I discuss the basic structure of buying down the rate, what the labels are, and how to best use this option on your next refinance or purchase transaction.
+Below, I discuss the basic structure of buying down the rate and how to best use this option on your next transaction.

-To figure out your cost associated with the buying down of the rate, simply times the loan amount by 1% (or whatever the percent of the buy down is), and that will give you the amount you are paying to obtain a lower mortgage rate.
+To figure out the cost associated with buying down the rate, multiply the loan amount by 1% (or whatever the percent of the buydown is), and that will give you the amount you are paying to obtain a lower mortgage rate.

 Buydown | Name | Value | Calculation | Dollar Amount |